bthate/botlib/README.rst

  $ bcmd
  $

-you can use objr <cmd> to run a command directly:
+you can use bcmd <cmd> to run a command directly, use the !cmd command to see a list of commands:

 ::

- $ bcmd cmds
+ $ bcmd cmd
  cmd|dne|edt|fnd|flt|krn|log|add|tsk|tdo|udp|upt|ver